ianfhunter/geocaching-puzzles/board-games/scrabble.md

 - 2 B, C, F, H, M, P, V, W, and Y tiles
 - 1 J, K, Q, X and Z tile
 - 2 Blank tiles

+Notably Scrabble has 15 Columns and 15 Rows.
+(Same amount of values as a set of Coordinate)